gshiva/pygptcourse/README.md

 ### Viewing Logs in Grafana Cloud

-- **Viewing Logs**: Check the application logs as per the configured logger settings on the command line.
+- **Viewing Logs**: Check the application logs as per the configured logger settings on the command-line.
 They provide detailed insights and are essential for debugging and monitoring.
   Once configured you can view them by going to `Explore->Loki` in Grafana Dashboards
 - **Configuring Logger**: Customize the logger settings such as level and format by modifying the logging configuration as needed.